nodejs/node-v0.x-archive/doc/api/readline.markdown

 This will also resume the `input` stream used with `createInterface` if it has been paused.

+### rl.setEcho([enable])

+Enables or disables echoing (visibility) of input as it is typed in by user.
+Useful for password input and other stealthy appliances.
+Available if the terminal is a TTY.

 ### rl.question(query, callback)

 Prepends the prompt with `query` and invokes `callback` with the user's